Last Updated: 2023-12-14

 Your current role is listed in the top right-hand corner of the screen.

-Adding a new AWS S3 catalog follows the same process as adding other data sources in Starburst Galaxy.
+Adding a new Amazon S3 catalog follows the same process as adding other data sources in Starburst Galaxy.
 This is one of the main ways that Starburst Galaxy is used to connect to data lakes.

 The steps below will show you how to start the process of configuring a new catalog.